Feel-ix-343/markdown-oxide/README.md

     - [X] Footnotes: "paraphrased text[^footnoteindex]"
     - [ ] Metadata tag
 - Get references
-    - [X] For File when the cursor is on the **first character of the first line** of the file.
+    - [X] For File when the cursor is anywhere where there is not another referenceable.
 This will produce references not only to the file but also to headings and blocks in the file
     - [X] For block when the cursor is on the block's index "...text *^index*"
     - [X] For tag when the cursor is on the tags declaration.
 Unlike go-to-definition for tags, this will produce all references to the tag and to the tag with subtags
     - [X] Footnotes when the cursor is on the declaration line of the footnote; *[^1]: description...*